Resources for Members, Partners & Sponsors

 At this stage the SGLBA does not use paid advertising with Twitter.
 If you’d like to include a hash tag for the SGLBA event you’re sponsoring, please include that in your artwork.
 The SGLBA will use that hash tag across our various channels.

-The image size for Twitter is the same as facebook, 1200 x 600 pixels.
+We find images can be uploaded and look great using the same dimensions as Facebook, 1200 x 675 pixels.
 For purposes of marketing an event, it’s best to use a single image.
 We’d encourage you to use your logo on the image.

-Tweets during the event and/or following the event can include up to four images and will typically be posted to the SGLBA Twitter page by a member of the SGLBA Media & Communications teams.
+Tweets during the event and/or following the event can include up to four images and will typically be posted to the SGLBA Twitter page by a member of the SGLBA marketing team.

 The SGLBA Blog is designed to provide members and friends with relevant content to help them grow their business and to build their business skills.
 With hundreds of members, the opportunity to build an amazing resource is clear with content from you.